CODE - Mobile and Flexible Instrumentation for full-field X-ray Diffraction Imaging

-Both configurations employ a so-called SpaceFab mounted on top of the system.
-It provides six degrees of freedom which not only enables a fast semi-automated angular fine-alignment, i.e. ensuring that the axis of the rotary stage ρ is alighned parallel to hhkl (ρ║hhkl), but also selecting the region of interest within the sample.
+Both configurations shown in Fig 2. employ a so-called SpaceFab mounted on top of the system.
+It provides six degrees of freedom which not only enable a fast semi-automated angular fine-alignment, i.e. ensuring that the axis of the rotary stage ρ is alighned parallel to hhkl (ρ║hhkl), but also selecting the region of interest within the sample.

 Detector Manipulation Module

-Since in the case of X-ray diffraction imaging the propagation direction of the diffracted beam profile is rotated by twice the Bragg angle from the original incident beam direction, the project partners plan to implement a suitable detector manipulation module, enabling a more flexible positioning of 2D detectors at positions in the upper hemisphere.
+Since in the case of X-ray diffraction imaging the propagation direction of the diffracted beam profile is rotated by twice the Bragg angle from the original incident beam direction, the project partners considered a suitable detector manipulation module, enabling a more flexible positioning of 2D detectors at positions in the upper hemisphere.
 Within the recent measurement campaigns, promissing devices for detector positioning were tested and a suitable 2-circle-element was purchased in 2019 and is now available for operation.